Code-4-Community/learning-resources/docs/jumpstart/week-9.md

     product_id integer
 );
 ```
 As you can see, every `order` has a `product_id`.
 But this makes no guarantee that this id actually points to a product.
-For example, say you had only two products, with ids of `1` and `2`, but you created an order with a product_id of 3.
+For example, say you had only two products, with ids of `1` and `2`, but you created an order with a `product_id` of `3`.
 To prevent unpredictable errors from happening, we might want to add a constraint that guarantees that `product_id` contains a valid product id.
 That's exactly what the `FOREIGN KEY` constraint does.
 To use it, we can slightly alter our table definition:
 ```sql
 CREATE TABLE orders (
     id serial PRIMARY KEY,